SwedbankPay/developer.swedbankpay.com/_includes/unscheduled-purchase.md

 ## Unscheduled Purchase

-An `unscheduled purchase`, also called a Merchant Initiated Transaction (MIT), is a payment which uses a `paymentToken` created through a previous payment in order to charge the same card at a later time.
+An `unscheduled purchase`, also called a Merchant Initiated Transaction (MIT), is a payment which uses a `paymentToken` generated through a previous payment in order to charge the same card at a later time.
 They are done by the merchant without the cardholder being present.

-`unscheduled purchase`s differ from `recur` as they are done as singular transactions, and not recurring ones.
+`unscheduled purchase`s differ from `recur` as they are not meant to be recurring, but occur as singular transactions.
 Examples of this can be car rental companies charging the payer's card for toll road expenses after the rental period.

 {:.code-header}
 **Request**